 The Advisor supervises the Fund's investments pursuant to an investment advisory agreement with the Trust.
 The Advisory Agreement is effective for an initial two-year period and will be renewed thereafter only so long as such renewal and continuance is specifically approved at least annually by the Trustees or by vote of a majority of each Fund's outstanding voting securities, provided the continuance is also approved by a majority of the Trustees who are not parties to the Advisory Agreement or interested persons of any such party.
-A discussion regarding the basis of the Board's approval of the Advisory Agreements between the Trust and the Adviser is available in the Fund's semi-annual report to shareholders, which covers the 6-month period ending May 31 each year.
+A discussion regarding the basis of the Board's approval of the Advisory Agreements between the Trust and the Adviser is available in the Fund's report filed on Form N-CSR for the period ending May 31, 2024.